- 1 Makar Sankranti

 - Adjust the quantities of berries and nuts as per your taste and preference.

 - Salt is added to enhance the taste of sugar so go ahead.

 - Roasted nuts give a nice crunch as well as taste.
-However, you can use without roasting too.
+However, you can use it without roasting too.

 - Always invert the cake on a wire rack else the bottom will get soggy.
-If wire rack is not available then keep a wire mesh on a container and place the cake on it.
+If a wire rack is not available then keep a wire mesh on a container and place the cake on it.

-- Start preheating oven depending upon how much takes it to get preheated.
+- Start preheating the oven depending upon how much takes it to get preheated.
 If otg then start at the time of sifting the flour only.